 Talent fixing the silicone washer, sapphire window, and PTFE holder with the screw cap.

 Insert the O-ring into the provided groove [1].
-Inject the reactive solution, from both sides of the reactor until the outlet of the tubing inside the reactor is fully covered, ensuring no air is trapped [2].
+Inject the reactive solution, which here is a sodium carbonate solution with a pH of 8.11 and at a room temperature (18.5 °C), from both sides of the reactor until the outlet of the tubing inside the reactor is fully covered, ensuring no air is trapped [2].
 Then, close the valves before removing the syringe to prevent air accumulation in the tubing or valves [3].

 Talent inserting the O-ring into the groove.